Activity note: Hotel check-in from 3:00 p.m.

-Lunch: Plated meal from a limited menu at Blue Corn Café, a local favorite; selections include traditional New Mexican dishes and other options with coffee, tea and water (additional beverages available for purchase.)
+Lunch: Buffet at a local restaurant featuring New Mexican cuisine, with coffee, tea and water (additional beverages available for purchase.)

-Dinner: This meal has been excluded from the program cost so that you can dine at a Santa Fe restaurant of your choice.
-Santa Fe is considered a "foodie's" paradise, and is renowned for the breadth and depth of its cuisine.
+Dinner: This meal has been excluded from the program cost so that you can enjoy what you wish or sample the local fare.
+Santa Fe is know for the breadth and depth of its culinary offerings.
+Not to be confused with "Tex-Mex," New Mexican cuisine is a fusion of Native American and Spanish influences.
 There are a number of fine restaurants within walking distance of the Santa Fe Plaza.
 The Group Leader will be happy to offer suggestions and directions.

 Evening: At leisure.

-Activity note: Getting on/off motorcoach; travel about 15 miles one way; walking up to several blocks over paved but uneven sidewalks; standing up to an hour at the museum.
+Activity note: Getting on/off motorcoach; travel about 15 miles one way; walking up to several blocks over uneven brick sidewalks; standing up to an hour at the museum.